-Live music in special venues as the Spitalfields Music Summer Festival returns
+Live music in special venues as the Spitalfields Music Summer Festival returns for 2016

 Kicking off the new season is the Spitalfields Music Summer Festival.
 Over three weeks, a range of music will be performed in unique venues across E1.
 Now in its 40th year, the Summer Festival will entertain audiences with opera, folk, jazz, early and contemporary music.
 Interesting and unexpected venues will host concerts and gigs, such as museums, cafés and churches to markets, gardens and, even, cemeteries.